 Ryan Van Lenning, MA, is an inner and outer wilderness guide, ecotherapist, and teacher.
 Ryan is certified as an ecotherapist through The Earthbody Institute, trained as a Wilderness Ceremony/Rite-of-Passage Guide through the School of Lost Borders, and is a Certified Wilderness First Responder through Foster Calm.
 Prior to moving to California 13 years ago, he taught Philosophy, Comparative Religion, and Environmental Justice at Sinclair College in Ohio.

-Through Wild Nature Heart, Ryan offers 1-on-1 earth-rooted mentoring, custom wilderness ceremonies/rites-of-passage, ecospiritual courses and workshops, and community Circles of the Great Turning.
+Through Wild Nature Heart, Ryan offers 1-on-1 earth-rooted mentoring, custom wilderness ceremonies/rites-of-passage (next group program September 2021), ecospiritual courses and workshops, and community Circles of the Great Turning.

 Ryan is also a poet and author of Re-Membering: Poems of Earth & Soul and High-Cooing Through the Seasons: Haiku From the Forest.
 His poem ‘And All the Walls Between Them,’ responding to current immigration policies and social injustices, was recipient of the 2019 Jodi Stutz Poetry Award by Toyon Literary Magazine.
 His new collections Riverever and One Bright and Real Caress will be released in 2021.
 He live and works among the forest and rivers in northern California, ancestral Wiyot, Yurok, and Sinkyone lands.